Managing the John R. Evans Leaders Fund (JELF) allocation

 Simon Fraser University

-The university uses a centralized approach where all JELF requests must be submitted to the Office of the Vice-President, Research (OVPR) by the faculty Deans.
-The Associate Vice-President, Research (AVPR) is responsible for monitoring the uptake of the institution’s JELF allocation, meeting with faculties on a consistent basis regarding potential requests in order to properly plan, and ensuring that the allocation is used to meet the university’s strategic priorities.
+Simon Fraser University (SFU) uses a centralized approach where all JELF requests must be submitted to the Office of the Vice-President, Research by the faculty deans.
+To enable this, faculty deans must complete an internal JELF allocation request form.
+The Associate Vice-President, Research (AVPR) is responsible for monitoring the uptake of the institution’s JELF allocation, meeting with faculties on a consistent basis regarding potential requests in order to properly plan and ensuring that the allocation is used to meet the university’s strategic priorities.

-The OVPR’s Institutional Strategic Awards (ISA) team is responsible for CFI submission and portfolio management.
-The AVPR and ISA work closely together, both before and after allocations are approved to ensure that the university is building on its CFI capacity, as well as development of strategic research areas, which may have the potential to grow into CFI-funded centres.
-Because the AVPR and ISA manage all institutional and strategic awards at the University, centralized JELF allocation allows for effective alignment with all other institutional initiatives.
+SFU’s Institutional Strategic Awards (ISA) team is responsible for CFI submission and portfolio management.
+The AVPR and ISA team work closely together, both before and after allocations are approved, to ensure that the university is building on its CFI capacity, as well as to develop strategic research areas that may have the potential to grow into CFI-funded centres.
+Because the AVPR and ISA manage all institutional and strategic awards at SFU, centralized JELF allocation allows for effective alignment with all other institutional initiatives.

 Associate Director (CFI Lead)